00derek/blog/content/about.md

 - Lead the efforts of refactoring, unit testing, and managing technical debts to improve quality: 70% test coverage from no CI and regression is down 60%
 - Lead the efforts for technical documentation and knowledge sharing-- 5 times more wiki pages and the onboarding process shortened from 2 weeks to 3 days.
 ### Project Lead, Oracle Corporation, CA US, June 2009 – Oct 2015
-- Develop and support E-Business Suite Procurement applications (Oracle iProcurement, Purchasing, and CLM), involve in handling customer issues and customer business needs/processes, provided clients with a code fix or suggested them the suitable way to extend/customize the application.
+- Develop and support E-Business Suite Procurement applications (Oracle iProcurement, Purchasing, and CLM)
-- Lead a team to develop an intelligence-base spend classification application to discover existing patterns and taxonomies, assign disorganized data into appropriate categories, and automates classifying heterogeneous data into a single taxonomy
+- Lead a team to develop a spend classification application to discover existing patterns and taxonomies, assign disorganized data into appropriate categories, and automates classifying heterogeneous data into a single taxonomy
 - Lead Procurement solution enhancement projects to provide faster analytics and a consumer-friendly user interface by indexing and categorizing transactional dataset with contextual data source

 Tech stack includes: `Java`, `PL/SQL`